 Patients available for four weeks of treatment protocol.

-Patient at least 18 years of age.
+Patient over 18 years of age.

-Appliances such as pedicle screws and rods.
+Appliances such as rods or pedicle screws.

-Prior lumbar fusion less than six months old.
+Prior lumbar fusion under six months old.

 Recent spinal fractures.